aplazame/slate/source/includes/_items.md

 ### Confirm

-Once the funding process is completed, a request is sent to the URL `confirmation-url` in which a request must be made to the service `/authorize` to verify the order.
+Once the funding process is completed, a request is sent to the URL `confirmation_url` in which a request must be made to the service `/authorize` to verify the order.

 ### Success/Cancel Redirect